charlieegan3/standpoint/readme.md

 docker-compose run standpoint_server rake db:create db:migrate
 ```

 The application is now ready to start.
-To start up the services as they run on standpoint.io run `docker-compose up -d`.
+To start up the services run `docker-compose up -d`.
 The application will now be available on port 80 of the docker host.

 To stop the application run `docker-compose stop`.